zhouyl/flowblade/docs/components/overlay/menu-header.md

 # MenuHeader

 MenuHeader component for displaying header text within a Menu.
 Useful for labeling menu sections or providing context.
+Perfect for organizing menu items into logical groups.

 ## Basic Usage